Bladder Cancer In America Survey: What's That?

 How do we use the In America survey data?

-Survey responses help our partners and us better understand the bladder cancer community.
-All survey responses are kept confidential, reported only in total (your specific responses will not be reported individually), and will become the property of Health Union, LLC.
+Survey responses help us and our partners better understand the bladder cancer community.
+All survey responses remain confidential, reported only in total.
+This means your specific responses will not be reported individually.
+All information will become the property of Health Union, LLC.

 What happens after I take the survey?